martel-innovate/deep-log-inspection/doc/install/install.md

     docker stack deploy -c docker-compose-keystone.yml deeplog

-Once the system is up and running, you can apply changes to a service, e.g.:
+Once the system is up and running, you can apply later changes to a service, e.g.:

     docker service update deeplog_elasticsearch

-or reload all services, redeploying the system, just like the first time:
+or reload all services by redeploying the system, just like the first time:

     docker stack deploy -c docker-compose.yml deeplog

-To visualize information about the running services, including name, state and ports:
+To visualize information about the running services, including name and ports:

     docker service ls